Elettrotecnica/aframe-rapier-physics/docs/README.md

 </a-scene>
 ```

-To create a physics body, both an `rapier-body` and at least one
+To create a physics body, both a `rapier-body` and at least one
 `rapier-shape` component should be added to an entity.

 ```html